blue-smoke-media/BSM/trello-board.md

 --How to optimize your website for your Users Experience {UX}.
 --Page Experience Ranking Signals
 -- How to say Solutions WITHOUT SAYING Solutions.
         15 Other Ways To Say Solutions
         Answers
         Results
         Help
         The Key
         The Formula
         The Recipe
         The Fix
         Magic
         Oomph
         Cheat Codes
         Pixie Dust
         Secret Sauce
         Elbow Grease
         Blood, Sweat and Years

-Call To Action
+\*\*Call To Action Page IDEAS
-Say something different.
+        --Say something different.
 Be bold, be creative, get noticed.

 -------COMPLETED-----------\*\*Replace Favicon WITHOUT Smoke background!